TheWudu/mongo_cpp/README.md

 https://github.com/nlohmann/json

-## SRTM3 data
+## Elevation refinment and SRTM3 data

+Elevations are refined when parsing GPX data if the necessary .hgt file is available at `data/srtm3`.
+If necessary files are missing it is printed afterwards.
+The elevation is not refined then for these points.

-Can be downloaded there:
+SRTM3 hgt files Can be downloaded there:

 http://lic2.apemap.at/touren/hgt3/
 https://e4ftl01.cr.usgs.gov/MEASURES/SRTMGL3.003/2000.02.11/index.html